TwinkalParmar-16/calculator-behavior/Multiply.md

 - Given: On the calculator
-- When: Enter first "irrational number", and then enter "multiplication" operator, then enter seconf "irrational number", and press "equals".
+- When: Enter first "irrational number", and then enter "multiplication" operator, then enter second "irrational number", and press "equals".
 - Then: Display "multiplied number" as the result.